 Complete the Petty Cash Fund Verification form.

-Ensure that the amount of cash on hand and the total amount of receipts is equal to the total amount of the Petty Cash Fund.
+Ensure that the amount of cash on hand and the total amount of receipts equals the total amount of the Petty Cash Fund.

 Reconcile all discrepancies.
-Deposit overages with the USFSCO Cashier Office.
-The custodian repays shortages or they are taken from the unit's operating funds.
+Deposit overages with the University Bursar Cashier Operations Office.
+The custodian repays shortages, or replacement funds are taken from the unit's operating fund(s).
 For more information, consult What to do if...

-Print a copy for your records or save to your document/desktop by using the explore tool option in the upper right corner of the screen.
-You can 'File', 'Save As', or 'Print' using this tool
+Print a copy of the Petty Cash Fund Verification form for your records or save a copy to your desktop by using the explore tool option in the upper right corner of the screen.
+You can 'File', 'Save As', or 'Print' using this tool.

 Forms Used in this Procedure